sophia-stewart/my_ds_notes/til.md

 09-30-21: I learned how to create a jupyter notebook. (also that baby Juni has teeth coming in!
 T^T)

 10-01-21: I learned about data types, variables, and operators in python.
 I learned how to use `.join()` , `.append()`, `.pop()`, `.split()`, and `.isdigit()`.

+10-04-21: I learned how to use while/for loops and continue/break.

+10-05-21: I learned how to use lambdas.